osrf/subt/submitted_models/ctu_cras_norlab_x500_sensor_config_1/specifications.md

 It weights approximately 3.3 kg.

 ## Sensors
-This X500 with sensor configuration Sensor Configu 1 includes the following sensors.
+This X500 with sensor configuration Sensor Config 1 includes the following sensors.
 The specifications of the sensors are provided below in the [Validation Links](#validation_links) section.